M4RZB4Ni/Shopping-Cart-Flutter/README.md

-# The Simple Flicker App - Flutter
+# The Simple Shopping App - Flutter

 ## Overview
-This is a Flutter project developed as a technical test by **Hamlet**.
+This is a Flutter project developed as a technical test by **Hamid (Hamlet) Marzbani**.
 The project focuses on **Simple list and basket mechanism**.

 ## Table of Contents
 - [Architecture](#architecture)